flh3/theme-academic-cv-new/content/post/2024_LSA/index.md

   caption: ''
   image: ''
   preview: yes
-slug: lsawt
 ---

-# Which weights to use with multilevel models?

 A common question with the use of large-scale assessments (LSAs) is related to the use of weights.
 Another issue is how to specify these weights properly.